SaharFallah99/Random-Password-Generator/README.md

 # Random-Password-Generator

-we will use a Python to generate a random password of 8 characters.
-Each time the program is run, a new password will be generated randomly.
+We use Python to generate a random 8-character password.
 The passwords generated will be 8 characters long and will have to include the following characters in any order:

 2 uppercase letters from A to Z